MicrosoftDocs/dynamics365smb-docs/business-central/projects-how-monitor-progress-performance.md

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Project Registers**, and choose the related link.
 2. Select a relevant register, and then choose **Project Ledger** action.

-On the **Project Ledger Entries** page you can review the entries that are associated with any project.
+On the **Project Ledger Entries** page, you can review the entries that are associated with any project.

 ## See also